topology-foundation/docs-drp/docs/tutorials/grid.md

 ## Putting everything together

-Let's now try to put everything together by connecting the UI with our Grid CRO.
+Let's connect the UI with our Grid CRO.

-First, define some helper function to add and move user, which checks for the initialization of the Grid CRO.
+First, let's define some helper functions to add and move users.
+These functions include checks for Grid CRO initialization:

 ```ts
 async function addUser() {